 In D.C., the typical death from opioid overdose occurs for older, African American males aged 40 – 60.
 Officials believe that the predominant population dying from opioid overdose is the population of chronic, long-term heroin users who are being introduced to fentanyl laced products.
 In other states, the problem has been traced directly from the pharmaceutical companies to the patients getting hooked and turning to cheaper alternatives.
 In D.C., the problem stems from chronic heroin users being introduced to fentanyl laced product.

-This means that the problem in D.C. can’t be traced back to the prescription monitoring laws, though that approach will be useful for curbing the flow of stronger opioids into the black market.
+This means that the problem in D.C. regarding the opioid epidemic can’t be traced back to the prescription monitoring laws, though that approach will be useful for curbing the flow of stronger opioids into the black market.
 The key to reducing overdose deaths in D.C. wrests more on the ability of city officials and law enforcement to reduce the amount of fentanyl on the streets and to provide naloxone along with quality treatment programs.

 Naloxone Advocacy and Accessibility

 The opioid antagonist and overdose antidote Naloxone (prescription name Narcan) is one of the best harm reduction substances available on the market.
 Because it is not partial opioid agonist like buprenorphine, it doesn’t pose any risk for abuse.
 It merely stops opioids from working, knocking the substance off of the opioid receptors and reducing the risk of overdose.
 In Baltimore in 2015, the city Health Commissioner issued a standing order for naloxone that allowed anyone in the city to acquire the drug without a prescription from a doctor.
 The next step is to make the drug more affordable so that more can access it.